Fohdeesha/quanta-brocade/documentation/revert.md

 If the output on your switch does not match this exactly, **STOP!** Pastebin your switches output and get in touch with us on [ServeTheHome](https://forums.servethehome.com/index.php?threads/turbocharge-your-quanta-lb6m-flash-to-brocade-turboiron.17971/).

 ## Getting u-boot into RAM
 Carrying on, assuming your output matched ours: It's time to load in the u-boot bootloader and prepare it for flashing.
-First you'll need to set a temporary IP for the switch - give it a unique IP (it will only be used for this bootloader session):
+First you'll need to set a temporary IP for the switch:
 ```
 ip address 192.168.1.50/24
 ```
-Now copy the u-boot bootloader to a file in onboard flash named ```quanta```:
+Now copy the u-boot bootloader to a file in onboard flash named ```quanta``` (substitute the IP with the IP of your tftp server):
 ```
 copy tftp flash 192.168.49 ubootenv.bin quanta
 ```